michael2012z/BitBible/markdown/KJV/files/Job.md

 14. Then will I also confess unto thee that thine own right hand can save thee.

-15. Behold now behemoth, which I made with thee; he eateth grass as an ox.behemoth: probably an extinct animal of some kind
+15. Behold now behemoth, which I made with thee; he eateth grass as an ox.

 16. Lo now, his strength is in his loins, and his force is in the navel of his belly.

-17. He moveth his tail like a cedar: the sinews of his stones are wrapped together.He…: or, He setteth up
+17. He moveth his tail like a cedar: the sinews of his stones are wrapped together.

 18. His bones are as strong pieces of brass; his bones are like bars of iron.